aframevr/aframe-presentation-kit/README.md

 presentation framework.
 Read their documentation to see how to style and present content the way you wish.

-Modify the `index.html` file to edit slides and content.
-Slides are contained within `<section>`s.
+Modify the **CONTENT.md** file to edit content.
+Slides are written in Markdown and separated by three hyphens `---`.
 The first place to start would be to update the author, date, and location in the title slide.

 We suggest tailoring the content to your audience.
-You may want to filter out slides depending on the answers to these questions:
+You may want to filter out slides depending on the answers to these questions (as well as the allotted length of your talk):

 - Is your audience familiar with virtual reality?
 - Is your audience familiar with WebVR?